 LISTEN to your body.
 DON’T IGNORE symptoms.
 GET HELP fast.

-Women often experience other ‘non-classic’ symptoms that are not typically associated with heart attacks – symptoms that can appear weeks before the actual cardiac event.
-In an American study reported in the journal Circulation of 500 female heart attack survivors, women reported these symptoms weeks before their attacks:
+Women often experience other ‘non-classic’ symptoms that are not immediately associated with heart concerns – symptoms that can appear weeks before the actual cardiac event.
+An Oregon study found that up to 95% of women experience early warning signals (called prodromal symptoms) weeks or even months leading up to their cardiac event.
+Researchers reported that female heart attack survivors often reported these warning symptoms before the attack:

 - 70% reported severe, unexplained fatigue

 - 48% had sleep disturbances

 - Almost half had shortness of breath, indigestion and anxiety

 - Almost half had no chest symptoms

 and during the attack: